megatron-github/Bots/README.md

 # Bots
-A program about pseudo-graphical objects

 A bot is a creature that moves around a graphical window.
-All bots are drawn inside a square of a given width, with appropriate scaling.
-The program puts two of bots on the screen, with different sizes, and in different places, then it makes it so that when you click on a bot, it randomly moves or turns.
+The program will display two bots inside a square of a given width, with appropriate scaling.
+The two bots will have different sizes and locate in different places.
+The users can interact with the program by clicking the bots to see them move and turn in random directions.